 This example will show how to use net income to quickly compare businesses:

 Company A has gross sales of $500,000 and net sales worth $350,000.
 Company B has gross sales of $400,000 and net sales of $385,000.
-It may be tempting to say Company A is more successful because they make more sales, but with their high number of returned and damaged goods, they are actually bringing in less money than Company B.
+At first glance, it appears that Company A is more successful because they made $100,000 more in sales than Company B. However, with their high number of returned and damaged goods, Company A is actually bringing in less money than Company B.

 Who Uses This Accounting Indicator?